w4560000/PostSharp.Documentation/conceptual/CustomPatterns/Constraints/Tutorials/control-visibility.md

 ## Ignoring warnings

 There may be specific situations where you want to suppress the warning message that is being generated at compile time.
-In those cases, you can apply the <xref:PostSharp.IgnoreWarningAttribute> attribute to the locations where you want to allow access to the component.
+In those cases, you can apply the <xref:PostSharp.Extensibility.SuppressWarningAttribute> attribute to the locations where you want to allow access to the component.

 > [!NOTE]
-> The <xref:PostSharp.IgnoreWarningAttribute> attribute will only suppress warnings.
-If you have escalated the warnings to be errors, those errors will still be generated even if the <xref:PostSharp.IgnoreWarningAttribute> attribute is present.
+> The <xref:PostSharp.Extensibility.SuppressWarningAttribute> attribute will only suppress warnings.
+If you have escalated the warnings to be errors, those errors will still be generated even if the <xref:PostSharp.Extensibility.SuppressWarningAttribute> attribute is present.

-If you wanted to allow access to the constrained component in a specific method you could add the <xref:PostSharp.IgnoreWarningAttribute> attribute to that method.
+If you wanted to allow access to the constrained component in a specific method you could add the <xref:PostSharp.Extensibility.SuppressWarningAttribute> attribute to that method.

 ```csharp
 public class CustomerServices